 The main advantage of using Node.js in IoT application is the faster and real-time execution.
 On the server side, it also occupies less memory and results in smoother performance.
 Indeed, with the great support of APIs and low-resource requirements of Node.js, developers can create scalable, modern, and efficient applications.

-In order to gain the competitive edge for IoT applications, Node.js can build apps with high scalability, attractive UI/UX structure, and connective, integrated functions.
+In order to gain a competitive edge for IoT applications, Node.js can build apps with high scalability, attractive UI/UX structure, and connective, integrated functions.
 Whether it is a consumer or a developer, Node.js is the perfect fit for API-based IoT applications.

 What Makes the Node.js a Great Choice for IoT Applications?